Off-policy Evaluation in Doubly Inhomogeneous Environments: Theoretical Results

-\begin{asmp}[Stability] {For any backward step $k$ (the $k$th iteration in Algorithm \ref{alg:1}), for some constants $\rho_0>0$ and $0<\rho_1<1$, where $\bPhi_{k}$ are the matrices consisting of the first $N(T-k+1)$ rows of matrix $\bPhi$, $\bS_k$ and $\bB_k$ is the residual maker matrix, the design matrix for the fixed effects at step $k$ respectively (similarly, $\bS_k$ and $\bB_k$ is the matrix consisting of the first $N(T-k+1)$ rows of matrix $\bS$ and $\bB$ respectively, see Section \ref{sec: sieve k} of the supplementary article for the detailed formulation), and $\bPhi_k^{new}$ is the design matrix such that
+\begin{asmp}[Stability] {For any backward step $k$ (the $k$th iteration in Algorithm \ref{alg:alg1}), for some constants $\rho_0>0$ and $0<\rho_1<1$, where $\bPhi_{k}$ is the matrix consisting of the first $N(T-k+1)$ rows of matrix $\bPhi$, $\bS_k$ and $\bB_k$ are the residual maker matrix and the design matrix for the fixed effects at step $k$ respectively ( see Section B.2.4.5 of the supplementary article for the detailed formulation), and the matrix $\bPhi_k^{new}$ is a variant of $\bPhi_k$, with its detailed definition provided in Section B.2.4.5 of the supplementary article. }\end{asmp}